-- If you see this flag the leaders are approaching from the rear. - Hold your line or stay to the inside lane to let the faster kart pass. - Blocking or making contact as they pass could lead to a black flag
+- If you see this flag the leaders are approaching from behind you. - Hold your line or stay to the inside lane to let the faster kart pass. - Blocking or making contact as they pass could lead to a black flag